Airpals logo

 Frequently Asked Questions (FAQs)

-An office administrator oversees administrative coordination and operational support.
-Office administrator duties include vendor management, maintenance tracking, scheduling, onboarding coordination, supply oversight, and internal shipment management.
-The role ensures process visibility across departments.
+An office manager oversees administrative coordination and operational support across the workplace.
+Office manager duties and responsibilities include vendor management, facilities tracking, scheduling, onboarding coordination, supply oversight, and internal shipment handling.
+The role ensures process visibility and operational continuity across departments.

 Why do administrative tasks create bottlenecks for office admins?